Bill H. Gross: Personal life

 Gross has been married three times.
 In 1968, he married Pamela Roberts.
 They had two children: Jeff and Jennifer.
 They later divorced.
 In 1985, he married Sue J. Frank; they have one son, Nick.
 In 2018, they were involved in a contentious divorce.
 Both own homes in Laguna Beach, California.

 Gross married former tennis professional Amy Schwartz in April 2021.
 She met Gross through a mutual friend in 2017, and they now live together in a Laguna Beach oceanfront mansion he bought for her, and which she decorated with a "love" theme.
 Named "Rockledge by the Sea" by a prior owner, the 10,000-square-foot home was the third-most-expensive home sale in 2018 in Orange County, California, at $32 million.
 The residence has 190 feet of ocean frontage, along with a private-access cove and beach.
 Gross threw a 50th birthday party for Schwartz at the house in September 2019, featuring singer-songwriter and guitarist Kenny Loggins.
 Schwartz credits Gross with renewing her interest in golf, which they frequently play together.

+Gross has been diagnosed with Asperger syndrome and believes it has made him a "better investor".
 Gross is a prominent stamp collector.

 As of November 2005, he became the third person (after Robert Zoellner in the 1990s and Benjamin K. Miller pre-1925) to form a complete collection of 19th century United States postage stamps.
 In October 2005, he purchased at auction for $2.97 million a unique plate block of the famous 1918 24-cent U.S. airmail stamps known as the "Inverted Jenny", featuring an engraving of a Curtiss JN-4 biplane printed upside-down.
 He then traded the Inverted Jenny plate block to Donald Sundman, president of Mystic Stamp Company, a stamp dealer, for a 1-cent 1868 "Z Grill" depicting Benjamin Franklin (one of only two known to exist), thus completing Gross's 19th-century collection.
 His collection will be auctioned over the next two to three years with the proceeds to be donated to charity.
 Prior auctions of Gross's Great Britain, British Commonwealth, Western Europe, Scandinavia, Confederate States, Switzerland and Hawaii stamp collections have generated more than $26 million in proceeds.
 What remains of Gross's collection — the United States stamps and covers – were scheduled to begin being auctioned with the sale of United States Stamp Treasures on October 3, 2018.